INVESTMENT FOCUS-Destination 2013? China, Japan, BRICs and Med

 “But ... if the yen weakens because of new domestic fundamentals, and investors believe that this has a higher probability of working, then presumably there will be even bigger domestic Japanese equity plays to focus on.”

 O‘Neill’s top picks still include China and Russia, at numbers two and three respectively.
-But he then sees Mediterranean sunshine in the form of Spain and Italy - behemoths of the battered euro periphery.
+But he then sees Mediterranean sunshine in the form of Spain and Italy, part of the battered euro periphery which the European Central bank has vowed to underpin.

-The European Central Bank’s August pledge to intervene, and steady progress by euro governments in advancing tighter fiscal and banking union within the bloc have effectively removed the risk of a euro collapse, transforming these markets’ prospects.
+The ECB’s August pledge to intervene, and steady progress by euro governments in advancing tighter fiscal and banking union within the bloc have effectively removed the risk of a euro collapse, transforming these markets’ prospects.

 Italian stocks returned 10 percent this year, although that was only a third of German gains.
 Spanish shares just crept into the black.